visualitypl/web-apps-security-workshop/csrf.md

 ## How to protect from this attack?

-There are 2 things which we should do to fully protect our website and our users:
+There are 2 things which we should do to protect our website and our users:

 #### 1. Check request headers to verify the request is same origin.
 We can compare the source origin and the target origin.
 If they matches, it's ok :) If not then the request should not be processed.